Najjad/YetiVault/README.md

 This is my Computer Science HL Internal Assesment

 When completed, I plan to turn this project into a legitimate service

+## Features implemented NOW

+- Register/Login auth.
+- Add passwords
+- Fun mascot
+- Dynamic user token for login

 ## Features for the future

-- Register/Login auth.
 - Encrypted password saving
-- Add, edit, delete saved passwords
+- edit, delete saved passwords
 - Dashboard with HaveIBeenPwned API
-- Fun mascot and UI
+- UI

 ## To Do